This post was written back when Adelie was openly accepting new inquiries and projects.

 As an overview, here are a few examples of how I’d build websites differently depending on the client’s needs.
 (I’m always open to suggestions, so if you have any, please feel free to share!)

 A final caveat before we wrap up: I am not advising all developers to learn every single technology.
 That would completely defy the ideas I espoused in my last blog post.
 And I’m not even advising to blindly learning the “latest and greatest” stuff.
-I am issuing a gentle, friendly reminder to my fellow devs: don’t blindly fall in love with — or become overly dependent on — your tools.
+I’m issuing a friendly reminder to my fellow devs: don’t blindly fall in love with — or become overly dependent on — your tools.
 A hammer is a hammer, a package manager is a package manager.
-Learn and master the specific tools that will help your client first.
+Learn and master the specific tools that will help your client or otherwise create business value first.
 If every single person in your demographic is using Middleman to blog, maybe it’d be best not to learn Jekyll quite right now.
 If everyone around you loves and utilizes Rails, it’s okay to postpone learning Laravel or Express.
 You get the point.